wburris1/ai-tigers-take-home/README.md

 **Authentication**
 The client posts credentials to `POST /api/login`.
 On success the API returns a JWT signed with `JWT_SECRET`.
 The SPA stores the token (e.g. `localStorage`) and sends `Authorization: Bearer <token>` on protected calls. `GET /api/data` and `POST /api/ai-request` depend on `get_current_user`, which validates the JWT; invalid or missing tokens yield `401` error.

 On the frontend, React Router defines `/login` and `/`; the home route is wrapped in a small protected route guard that redirects to `/login` when no token is present, and successful login navigates to `/`.
 Visiting `/login` while already signed in redirects to `/`.
+On 401 errors from the API or if the token is expired, the client redirects to login.

 **AI Pipeline**
 The client sends the user’s natural language question to `POST /api/ai-request`.
 The server: